marlonbarrios/hyper-generativity/README.md

 # Hyper-Generativity?
 Cognitively Expanded Systems, Rules, and Automation in Times of New LLMs Architectures
 Created by Marlon Barrios Solano
-## Total Duration: 45 minutes after the reading of the sylabus (1st session of class of the Algorithmic Creativity in times of Gneerative AI Course)
+## Total Duration: 45 minutes after the reading of the sylabus and 8 minutes break in 1st session of class of the Algorithmic Creativity in times of Gneerative AI Course.

 ### 1. SwingWing Effect (10 minutes)
 - **Video Watching**: Participants watch the SwingWing video to set the stage for discussing systems and rules in a dynamic context.
 [Watch the video here](https://www.youtube.com/watch?v=8kcUjuXBFA8).